Dksoren14/P2G263/README.md

 - Adafruit-PWM-Servo-Driver-Library by Adafruit (Can be installed in the libary manager)

 ### Demonstration
+Demonstration of the software: https://youtu.be/zNhQ4TULXOo
-To demonstrate the robot, try to follow this video: https://youtu.be/zNhQ4TULXOo \newline The button called "crazy play" will then do this: https://youtu.be/egVdPnrMaf0?si=J5qCYgQxz3Zy2wZZ
+The button called "crazy play" will then do this: https://youtu.be/egVdPnrMaf0?si=J5qCYgQxz3Zy2wZZ